 Although actions and services were delivered as planned, there was a material difference for Action 1.1, instructional aides.
-We had to decrease the amount of spending on instructional aides because of the cost of indirect expenses and the retirement of a veteran aide.
+The Supplemental and Concentration funds on aids was decreased to compensate for increased costs in other areas.
+However, services were provided as planned as other funds were used to provide the positions.
 There was a material difference for Action 1.11, providing metro bus passes for students.
 Each year the number of students in need of a bus pass fluctuates and this year we spent more than budgeted for bus passes.
 There was a material difference for Action 1.2.1.
 We spend less than budgeted on CCSS materials because there was a delay in curriculum adoption.
 There was a material difference for 1.10.1.
 As in past years, few students took advantage of the tutoring program so the federal funds were used elsewhere.
 The total amount budgeted for certificated staff and administration at Sequoia Schools for goal 1.15 did not have a material difference and services were delivered as planned but we added a certificated administrator to help lead the operations of Sequoia Schools.